bloominstituteoftechnology/Newsfeed-Components/README.md

 # Newsfeed-Components

 In this project we are going to be building a news feed reader.
 The goal is to have a collapsing menu, and expandable news articles.
-The styles and some of the HTML is already done for you.
+The styles and some of the HTML is already done for you.dd

 ## Need to know